ttcielott/AWS-Solution-Architect/s3/bash-script/s3_programatic_access.md

 aws s3api list-buckets
 ```

-The output of the cmd above is as follows.
+The output of the sh above is as follows.

 ```json
 {